KamiyaRei/maya-easy-renamer/README.md

 4. Highlight the code and drag it to your **Shelf** with the Middle Mouse Button to create a shortcut.

 ---

+## Notes

+- All tools are designed to be lightweight and independent.
+- No external dependencies required.
+- Tested in Maya 2024